santhiperbolico/stellar_spectrum_images/README.md

-Perfect 👍
-Here is a **clean, GitHub-ready `README.md` in English**, written in a professional but approachable style, and aligned with what your code actually does.

-You can **copy–paste this directly** into your repository.

----

 # 🌈 Stellar Spectrum Image Generator

 This project generates **horizontal, photo-style visualizations of stellar spectra** from **FITS files**, transforming spectral flux data into a **physically-based visible light color representation**.